-Initially the athlete attempts the whole skill and the coach monitors to identify those parts of the skill that the athlete is not executing correctly.
-Part instruction can then be used to address the limitations and then the athlete can repeat the whole skill with the coach monitoring for any further limitations.
+Initially, the athlete attempts the whole skill, and the coach monitors to identify those parts of the skill that the athlete is not executing correctly.
+Part instruction can then be used to address the limitations, and the athlete can repeat the whole skill with the coach monitoring for further limitations.

-No one method is suitable to all occasions, but studies have shown that:
+No one method is suitable for all occasions, but studies have shown that:

-Shaping is suitable for complex actions with simultaneous elements e.g. hurdling.
+Shaping is suitable for complex actions with simultaneous elements, e.g. hurdling.
 Hurdling is frequently seen as a complex skill by beginners because of the event rules and their concern about hitting the hurdles.
-A possible sequence to shape the hurdling skill over a number of training sessions is as follows:
+A possible sequence to shape the hurdling skill over several training sessions is as follows:

-Breaking an action down into parts is referred to as chaining and is only suitable for complex actions with sequential parts e.g. triple jump.
-A possible sequence to chain the hop, step and jump phases of triple jump is as follows:
+Breaking an action down into parts is called chaining and is only suitable for complex actions with sequential parts, e.g. triple jump.
+A possible sequence to chain the hop, step and jump phases of the triple jump is as follows:

 An Eastern European Approach

 Consideration must be given to the approach adopted by the former Eastern Bloc countries to technique training.
-The aim is to identify the most fundamental version of a technique, one that is basic and essential to more advanced techniques.
-Example for the shot - basic model would be the stand and throw, more advanced would be the step and throw and finally followed by the rotation method.
+The aim is to identify the most basic version of a technique, basic and essential to more advanced techniques.
+For example, for the shot - the basic model would be the stand and throw, more advanced would be the step and throw and finally followed by the rotation method.

 There are four types of practice: